A unified system: the quiet equalizer

 Most organizations still operate on a linear growth logic: sales generates demand, hiring reacts, and operations absorbs volatility.
 Each function performs well locally, yet the organization struggles globally.

-Unified systems change that logic.
+Unified systems change the logic of growth.

 They align demand, workforce capacity, and delivery before pressure turns into instability.